alexrochas/alexrochas.github.io/_posts/2016-08-28-how-to-write-your-first-ruby-gem.md

 $ bundle exec rake release
 ```

-This way, **pipeme** gem is available to be downloaded in any ruby ecosystem that use rubygems, from https://rubygems.org/gems/pipeme
+This way, **pipeme** gem is available to be downloaded in any ruby ecosystem that use rubygems, from [https://rubygems.org/gems/pipeme](https://rubygems.org/gems/pipeme)
 or declaring it in your Gemfile.

 ### Where to go from here? ###

 Much more can be learned about gems.
 A good start may be read about other package managers as pypi, maven or npm.

-Once you understand a little about the process, give it a try in how to add executable scripts
+Once you understand a little more about the process, give it a try in how to add executable scripts
 to your gem and create rich terminal applications.

 [http://guides.rubygems.org/specification-reference/#executables](http://guides.rubygems.org/specification-reference/#executables)

-Study about continuous integration and how your gem cam play with that.
+Study about continuous integration and how your gem can play with that.

 [https://docs.travis-ci.com/user/languages/ruby](https://docs.travis-ci.com/user/languages/ruby)

-Maybe your gem requires a server to run, read about how heroku can help you that task.
+Sometimes your gem require a server to run, read about how heroku can help you that task.

 [https://devcenter.heroku.com/articles/getting-started-with-ruby#introduction](https://devcenter.heroku.com/articles/getting-started-with-ruby#introduction)

 Thanks for reading!

-Done a gem?
+Did a gem?
 Published on github?
-Tell me more on comments.
+Tell me more in comments.